TheSkyRS/taobench/README.md

 **Step5:** Start clients on machine2.
 Compile the system with `cmake . -DWITH_MYSQL=ON -DWITH_MEMCACHE=ON -DCACHE_ID=-1` and `make` on machine2.
 Run `sudo ./taobench -load-threads 48 -db mysql -p mysqldb/mysql_db.properties -c src/workload_o.json -run -e experiments.txt -mode frontend -host <host of machine2> -self-addr <host of machine2> -send-rate 0.1` and wait for about 3 minutes until the final output like:
 ```
-Cache Hit Rate: 0.908902
+Cache Hit Rate: 0.84551
-22703079 operations; [INSERT: Count=17991 Max=12323.52 Min=88.58 Avg=558.00] [READ: Count=22014325 Max=14338.29 Min=25.16 Avg=211.03] [UPDATE: Count=32115 Max=11956.92 Min=110.62 Avg=660.94] [READTRANSACTION: Count=635997 Max=169687.88 Min=94.18 Avg=2839.90] [WRITETRANSACTION: Count=2651 Max=15413.49 Min=255.60 Avg=1597.97] [WRITE: Count=50106 Max=12323.52 Min=88.58 Avg=623.98]
+12829545 operations; [INSERT: Count=9973 Max=6.02 Min=1.56 Avg=3.57] [READ: Count=12436961 Max=8.66 Min=2.33 Avg=5.36] [UPDATE: Count=18457 Max=6.03 Min=1.56 Avg=3.57] [READTRANSACTION: Count=362721 Max=6.14 Min=1.70 Avg=3.72] [WRITETRANSACTION: Count=1433 Max=5.80 Min=1.56 Avg=3.56] [WRITE: Count=28430 Max=6.03 Min=1.56 Avg=3.57]
 ```
 Note that `-send-rate` is to adjust the sending speed of clients when we want to explore latency under different throughputs.
 Clients usually generate requests faster than cache servers can handle, resulting in a full workload and a long latency.
 Note that the speed of request generation is affected by different client machines.
 In our cases,  send-rate 0.015 creates a full workload, and send-rate 0.0066 creates a half workload.
+You may try different `-send-rate` on your own machine.

-Explanation of running args of taobench: We added 5 parameters to the taobench executable, namely “-mode”, “-host”, "-server-type", "-db-addr" and “-self-addr”.
-For other parameters, please refer to the original TAOBench. “-mode” is to specify if you wanna run the “frontend”, “backend”, or both (“mix”). “-host” is for the ip address of router when you run in the “frontend” or “mix” mode. "-server-type" is to specify whether you want to run the "cache" layer or "db" layer alone when running the backend (run both of them by default). "-db-addr" is to specify the host of db machine when "-server-type" is "cache". “-self-addr” is the address of the machine on which taobench runs on.
+Explanation of running args of taobench: We added 5 parameters to the taobench executable, namely `-mode`, `-host`, `-server-type`, `-db-addr` and `-self-addr`.
+For other parameters, please refer to the original TAOBench. `-mode` is to specify if you wanna run the “frontend”, “backend”, or both (“mix”). `-host` is for the ip address of router when you run in the “frontend” or “mix” mode. `-server-type` is to specify whether you want to run the "cache" layer or "db" layer alone when running the backend (run both of them by default). `-db-addr` is to specify the host of db machine when `-server-type` is "cache". `-self-addr` is the address of the machine on which taobench runs on.
 Theoretically, you can distribute clients, routers, multiple cache servers, and db interfaces onto more than 2 machines by specifying these arguments.

 Explanation of running args of router: `router <self-addr> <host-addr>`.
 Self-addr is the address of router's machine and host-addr is the cache server's machine.